ps2/rileylink/Readme.md

 [![Join the chat at https://gitter.im/ps2/rileylink](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ps2/rileylink?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 A custom designed Bluetooth Smart (BLE) to Sub-1 GHz module.
 It can be used to bridge any BLE capable smartphone to the world of Sub-1 GHz devices.
-This project is focused on talking to Medtronic insulin pumps and sensors.
-I am currently using it to display pump and sensor data in [Nightscout](http://nightscout.github.io/).

-Please understand that this project:

- * *Has no affiliation with Medtronic*
- * *Is highly experimental*
- * *Is not approved for therapy*

 ### Setup